JacobCWBillings/PublicSphereTech/README.md

 Owing to the high costs of building these systems, the few individuals who govern them will act as hubs, mediating interactions for non-hubs.
 These types of networks are termed "small-world."
 The term denotes the proliferation of local clustering (the tribes), alongside the existence of key long-range connections between clusters (the hubs).
-Critically, if the hubs themselves are clustered together, the small-world network posesses a "rich-club." <>
+If the hubs themselves are clustered together, the hubs are said to comprise a "rich-club."
 The rightmost panel leverages high-utility/low-cost communications systems -- e.g., digital networks -- which allow all people to coordinate, at will, with any and all other persons.
 This type of network may be considered "fully connected," albeit, with two provisions: 1) individuals communicate with one another via a mutually-accessible digital I/O communications backbone, and 2) individual interest/attention filters information flow between persons.